Twisted-Fields/acorn-precision-farming-rover/SIMULATION.md

 The docker container will now (hopefully) build and launch.
 This will take some time.
 If it fails, please post a github issue.
 Note that several ports must be available on the host including port 80.
+You may need to disconnect from VPN when running this.

 The command runs two docker containers: the normal server container, and a simulated robot vehicle container.
 The simulated vehicle stubs out all hardware and sensors return fake data.
-The main goal is to support integration testing but this simulation may be expanded with virtualized motion for path following in simulation.
+This was originally intended primarily for integration testing but it has proven useful for navigation software development.

 Connect to the vehicle container:
 ```